 Liquor Liability is excluded from coverage under Personal Liability and Commercial General Liability policies for anyone “in the business of manufacturing, distributing, selling, serving or furnishing alcoholic beverages”.
 Breweries and distilleries, wineries, alcohol distributors, bars, taverns, restaurants, grocery stores, convenience stores, liquor stores –any business that makes money selling alcoholic beverages (including beer and wine) requires special coverage for Liquor Liability.
 In most cases, liquor liability coverage can be added by endorsement to a Liability, BusinessOwners or Commercial Package policy for an additional premium.
 For more information and a coverage quotation please contact us.

 Social Host Liquor Liability is NOT excluded under Personal Liability and Commercial General Liability policies.
 These liability policies protect you when you host parties and events where alcohol is served and not sold by you.
 No matter where the party is actually held, your liability insurance goes with you.
 However, if you rent a location you must add that location to your policy temporarily as an “insured location” for premises liability and medical payments to apply.
 The act of hiring a caterer to serve food and alcohol does not exclude your host liquor coverage.
-However, if you cater the event and the venue or caterer sells the alcohol then they assume the liquor liability exposure.
+But, if you cater the event and the venue or caterer sells the alcohol then they assume the liquor liability exposure.
 You should verify that they have liquor liability insurance by requesting proof of insurance.

 The content of FAQ articles are general in nature and are not intended as a substitute for professional legal, financial, or insurance counsel for individuals.
 Insurance coverage forms vary by issuing company and by state.
 For specific advice contact us.

 55 Southway Ave